-Step 1 Go to File Management > All Files/People Appearance File/Vehicle File.

-Step 2 Set the search conditions.

-Step 3 Click Save.

-Step 4 Enter a name in text field and click Finished.
+- Step 1 Go to File Management > All Files/Human File/Vehicle File. - Step 2 Click Show More and set the search conditions. - Step 3 Click Save. - Step 4 Enter a name in text field and click Finished.
 The saved search conditions will be displayed in search history list.

-9.4.2 Call Search History
+9.3.2 Call Search History